-Canon G9 X Mark II versus Sony A6000
+Canon G9 X Mark II vs Sony A6000

-The Canon PowerShot G9 X Mark II and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in January 2017 and February 2014.
+The Canon PowerShot G9 X Mark II and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in January 2017 and February 2014.
 The G9X Mark II is a fixed lens compact, while the A6000 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X Mark II) and an APS-C (A6000) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

-The physical size and weight of the Canon G9 X Mark II and the Sony A6000 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon G9 X Mark II and the Sony A6000 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (41 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the A6000 are weather-sealed.